-Purchase College has made investments in improving the efficiency of its campus fleet of vehicles and continues to explore sustainable transportation options.
+Purchase College is invested in improving the efficiency of its campus fleet and providing opportunities for sustainable transit.

-A 511NY Rideshare program is available which allows commuters to connect with other local commuters in their home area to car-share and reduce the inefficiency of single drivers.
+- Purchase is a member of the 511NY Rideshare program that allows commuters to connect with neighbors to ride-share and reduce the inefficiency of single drivers.
+As a member, there is a Guaranteed Ride Guarantee.
 This program serves all of New York state and is sponsored by the Department of Transportation.

-Another great partnership that provides to our campus for an annual or monthly fee is ZipCar.
+- Our on-campus partner, ZipCar, allows for students to reserve an on-demand, self-service car.
+The ZipCar locations are directly on campus in the Central 4 and East 3 parking lots.
 This car-share program allows anyone to “rent” a car for a trip when there is not access to a personal car.
-There are currently two zip cars available to use on campus which removes 30-40 privately owned vehicles on campus.
+There are currently two available cars, removing the emissions of more than 40 privately owned vehicles on campus.